mennamohsensaad/HoughTransform-for-detecting-parametric-shapes/README.md

 ## Joining to Assignment Repository
 Refer to this sheet to know your **Group number**: (https://docs.google.com/spreadsheets/d/1H0mGNnDtruLanYVxQH6439rXLTpPglXzglBmYt1J_ow/edit?usp=sharing)

-1.Register your team in the assignment through https://classroom.github.com/g/pLAsu9oN.
+1. Register your team in the assignment through https://classroom.github.com/g/pLAsu9oN.

-2.Join your team that you already worked with in the previous assignment
+2. Join your team that you already worked with in the previous assignment